mlco2/codecarbon/docs/edit/examples.rst

         model = train_model()

-Others examples are available in the `project GitHub repository  <https://github.com/mlco2/codecarbon/tree/master/examples>`_.
+Other examples are available in the `project GitHub repository  <https://github.com/mlco2/codecarbon/tree/master/examples>`_.